Chavacano: Caviteño/Ternateño

-Ternateño follows pronominal system of three different pronouns, including subjects, objects and possession.
+Ternateño follows a pronominal system of three different pronouns, including subjects, objects and possession.
 The system follows the same pattern as Spanish, including both singular and plural conjugations based on what the speaker is explaining.
 For example yo (Spanish singular) becomes bo (Ternateño), whereas nosotros (Spanish plural) becomes mihótro (Ternateño).
 Additionally Ternateño incorporates alternate language forms for different participles to denote the relationship with the individual being the speaker as well as the listener.
-This includes polite as well as casual foundation of speech, for example yo (casual) versus (éle).
+This includes polite as well as casual foundations of speech, for example, yo (casual) versus (éle).